WebAssembly/design/FeatureTest.md

 # Feature Test

-[PostMVP :unicorn:][future general], applications will be able to query which features are supported via
+[Post-MVP :unicorn:][future general], applications will be able to query which features are supported via
 [`has_feature` or a similar API :unicorn:][future feature testing].
 This accounts for the pragmatic reality that features are shipped in different orders